+Indeed, the constructed spacetime is still locally Euclidian (except the axis, of course), but endowed with a strange causal structure.
+Hypersurfaces of simultaneity (visualized in the standard nonrelativistic spacetime diagram as horizontal planes) propagate through the wormhole and form "helical" surfaces winding around the axis.
 This indicates that the spacetime contains CTCs.
-The particle moving towards the wormhole reads that the external time t increases continuously until it enters the wormhole mouth.
-By crossing one of the mouths the external time t either increases by Δt into $t + \Delta t$, or decreases by $-\Delta t$ into $t - \Delta t$.
+The particle moving toward the wormhole reads that the external time t increases continuously until it enters the wormhole mouth.
+By crossing one of the mouths, the external time t either increases by Δt into $t + \Delta t$, or decreases by $-\Delta t$ into $t - \Delta t$.

 This can be visualized in the spacetime diagram in Fig. 3.
-Here, two spatial directions perpendicular to the axis are shown in horizontal directions, the direction parallel to axis is suppressed.
+Here, two spatial directions perpendicular to the axis are shown in horizontal directions; the direction parallel to axis is suppressed.
 The vertical direction corresponds to time.
-Semi-planar mouths of the wormhole at one moment are thus depicted as horizontal semi-lines, their time evolution as vertical half-planes.
-The identification of such two half-planes is not on the same vertical level, but with the vertical shift Δt .
-We assume that going through the wormhole in anticlockwise direction takes us time $\Delta t > 0$ to the past, in clockwise direction to the future.
+Semiplanar mouths of the wormhole at one moment are thus depicted as horizontal semilines, their time evolution as vertical half-planes.
+The identification of two such half-planes is not on the same vertical level, but with the vertical shift Δt .
+We assume that going through the wormhole in counterclockwise direction takes us time $\Delta t > 0$ to the past, in clockwise direction to the future.

-Equation of motion
+B. Equation of motion

-Now, we want to derive equations of motion for a ball moving in the non-relativistic spacetime which has just been described.
+Now, we want to derive equations of motion for a ball moving in the nonrelativistic spacetime which has just been described.
 We assume that the motion satisfies classical local laws of motion.
 Additionally, we restrict ourselves to motions perpendicular to the axis of the wormhole because the ball can self-interact only for such a motion.